 Prevention includes taking prescribed medications, wearing compression stockings, staying active, and avoiding long periods of sitting.
 Regular follow-up with a vascular specialist helps monitor vein health and reduce recurrence.

-Are you ready to transform your vascular health with expert care and cutting-edge treatments?
+Are you ready to transform your vascular health with dedicated care and advanced treatments?

 Dr. Darryl Lim and his dedicated team are committed to providing personalized, compassionate care.
-Whether you’re dealing with varicose veins, peripheral artery disease, or other vascular conditions, Dr. Lim’s expertise and innovative approach ensure you receive the best possible outcomes.
+Whether you’re dealing with varicose veins, peripheral artery disease, or other vascular conditions, Dr. Lim’s approach and dedication ensure you receive carefully tailored, evidence-based care.

 Dr. Darryl Lim is a Senior Consultant Vascular and Endovascular Surgeon at the Novena Vascular and Varicose Vein Centre in Singapore.
 Before this role, he served as the Director of the Vascular Unit at Changi General Hospital and as a Service Chief at the Singhealth-Duke NUS Vascular Centre.
 Under his tenure, Changi General Hospital’s Vascular Unit was recognized as a regional centre of excellence.